esrlabs/northstar/northstar-sextant/README.md

 ## Packing a signed NPK

-NPKs can be signed using [Ed25519](https://ed25519.cr.yp.to/) signatures.
-If your runtime is configured to check NPK signatures, containers with missing or invalid signatures will be rejected.
+NPKs can be signed using `Ed25519` signatures.
+If the runtime is configured to check NPK signatures, containers with missing or invalid signatures will be rejected.
 To pack a signed version of the `hello-world` example container, a private key has to be provided:

 ```bash
 $ target/debug/northstar-sextant pack \